On this page, you will find information about the interesting tourist attractions in the “Enchanted Islands”. Check this link about our yachts.

 - Visitor Sites: Sullivan Bay and Puerto Egas.

-Sullivan Bay on the east coast marks the edge of a vast lava flow wich was formed about 100 years ago.
+Sullivan Bay on the east coast marks the edge of a vast lava flow which was formed about 100 years ago.
 It is interesting for its evidence of volcanism; the lava you will see is of the pahoehoe type.
-Other important attractive are the Mollugo, a small pioneer plant that grows in the lava fissures.
+Another important attraction is the Mollugo, a small pioneer plant that grows in the lava fissures.

 Highlights: Pahoehoe lava field, reddish spatter cones hornitos.